-You don’t have to feel this shitty forever.
-The truth is there is nothing wrong with you.
+You don't have to feel this shitty forever.
+Because the truth is, you are good enough.

 Nothing is Wrong with You.